Carbon Removal Method

 Afforestation

-Afforestation is the practice of creating new forests by introducing trees to previously non-forested areas.
-Land lost to desertification, disused agricultural and industrial areas, and land degraded from overgrazing are all suitable for afforestation projects.
+Afforestation is the practice of creating new forests by planting trees in areas that were not previously forested.
+Land degraded by desertification, disused industrial zones, and abandoned agricultural fields are all suitable for afforestation projects.

 Introduction